devkitPro/picasso/Manual.md

 ```
 Allocates a new output register, wires it to a certain output property and creates an alias for it that points to the allocated register.
 The following property names are supported:

-- `position` (or `pos`): In vertex shaders, this represents the position of the outputted vertex.
+- `position` (or `pos`): Represents the position of the outputted vertex.
 - `normalquat` (or `nquat`): Under investigation.
-- `color` (or `clr`): In vertex shaders, this represents the color of the outputted vertex.
+- `color` (or `clr`): Represents the color of the outputted vertex.
 Its format is (R, G, B, xx) where R,G,B are values ranging from 0.0 to 1.0.
 The W component isn't used.
-- `texcoord0` (or `tcoord0`): In vertex shaders, this represents the texture coordinate that is fed to the Texture Unit 0.
+- `texcoord0` (or `tcoord0`): Represents the texture coordinate that is fed to the Texture Unit 0.
 The Z and W components are not used.
 - `texcoord0w` (or `tcoord0w`): Under investigation.
 - `texcoord1` (or `tcoord1`): As `texcoord0`, but for the Texture Unit 1.
 - `texcoord2` (or `tcoord2`): As `texcoord0`, but for the Texture Unit 2.